CircuitSetup/Remote/README.md

 The ON message will be sent when a button has been pressed, the OFF message when it has been released.
 In case of a button being configured as a maintained switch in the Config Portal, the ON message will be sent when the switch is closed, the OFF message when it is opened.

+For a video how this works, see [here](https://youtu.be/SbuL2Bv5uqA?si=R54H7ocUr2Q1ZDAc).

 ### Control the Remote via MQTT

 The Remote can - to some extent - be controlled through messages sent to topic **bttf/remote/cmd**.
 Support commands are